Yogesh01000100/book-exchange-app/README.md

 ### 👤 Authentication & Roles
 - Role-based login for **Owner** and **Seeker**
-- Login/Register handled via localStorage (mock auth)
+- Login/Register handled via localStorage (auth)
-- Redirect to `/dashboard/owner` or `/dashboard/seeker` based on role
+- Redirect to `/dashboard/admin` or `/dashboard/user` based on role

 ### 📖 Book Listings
 - Book Owners can: